Prevalence of rabies: Mainland China

-Historically, rabies was highly endemic in China, with few/inconsistent attempts to control transmission due to the lack of healthcare infrastructure.
-More than 5,200 deaths were reported annually during the period 1987 - 1989.
-Infection is seasonal, with more cases reported during the spring and winter, with dogs being the most common animal vector.
-The highest number of recorded cases was recorded in 1981, with 7037 human infections.
-It wasn't until the 1990s that death rates decreased, as eradication efforts started being implemented on a nationwide level.
-The incidence of rabies decreased to fewer than 2000 cases per annum by 2011.
-Despite this progress, rabies is still the fourth most common cause of death amongst category A and B infectious diseases, following HIV/AIDS, tuberculosis and viral hepatitis in 2018.
+Historically rabies was highly endemic in China, with few/inconsistent attempts to control transmission due to the lack of healthcare infrastructure.
+More than 5,200 deaths were reported annually during the period 1987–1989.
+Infection is seasonal, with most cases reported during the winter and spring, with dogs being the most common animal vector.
+The highest number of recorded cases was recorded in 1981, with 7,037 human infections.
+Death rates did not decrease until the 1990s, as eradication efforts started being implemented on a nationwide level.
+The incidence of rabies decreased to fewer than 2,000 cases per annum by 2011.
+Despite this progress, rabies is still the fourth most common cause of death amongst category A and B infectious diseases, following HIV/AIDS, tuberculosis, and viral hepatitis in 2018.

-Chinese law requires all diagnosed rabies cases to be recorded in the National Notifiable Disease Surveillance System (NNDSS) within 24 hours of diagnosis.
+Chinese law requires all diagnosed rabies cases to be recorded in the National Notifiable Disease Reporting System (NNDRS) within 24 hours of diagnosis.
 Additionally, a questionnaire is used to interview patients and family members, in order to collect demographic information, as well as the means of exposure.

 Due to China's open organ transplant policy, an additional vector for the transmission of rabies is via donated organs.
-There has been 1 reported case of rabies transmission through organ donation in 2015, where a previously healthy 2-year-old patient was checked in to a hospital with unspecified symptoms.
+There have been 4 reported cases of rabies transmission through organ donation in China.
+The first occurred in 2015, where a previously healthy 2-year-old patient was checked in to a hospital with unspecified symptoms.
 Rabies virus antibody tests were performed on serum samples and yielded negative results, which allowed the body to be used for donations despite suspicions from the clinical staff.
 The donor's kidneys and liver were transplanted to three other patients, who eventually died due to the rabies virus.

 In 2006 China introduced the "one-dog policy" in Beijing to control the problem.
+In 2021, the Law on Animal Epidemic Prevention was revised, and now requires dog owners to ensure routine vaccination and register the vaccine certificate.